ISnDead/Integration-Suricata-nDPI/rules/ndpi/PROCESS.md

 An example of a rule is as follows:\
 alert http $HOME_NET any -> $EXTERNAL_NET any (msg:"HTTP GET Request Containing Rule in URI"; flow:established,to_server; http.method; content:"GET"; http.uri; content:"rule"; fast_pattern; classtype:bad-unknown; sid:123; rev:1;)\
-In this example, red is the action, green is the header and blue are the options.
+In this example, 'alert' "is" the action, green is the header and blue are the options.
 ## Action
 Valid actions are:
 - alert - generate an alert.